Jason-Wall/scheduler/README.md

 ### Database

-The database for this project is forked from:
+The database for this project runs in PostgreSQL and is forked from:
 [https://github.com/lighthouse-labs/scheduler-api](https://github.com/lighthouse-labs/scheduler-api)

 ### Dependencies